Ritalin: Dangers and Alternatives.

 I know and understand and all I can only say to you God help ...... because I firmly believe that Ritalin takes people away from being able to experience who they really are and have a harder time if ever to really find themselves.

 I realize nothing is black and white.
-I am interested in all points of view and still believe VERY STRONGLY that the drug is blatantly abused and should be thought of an emergency short-term approach that is given with the stipulation that they use alternative means and get off the drug within a set period of time.
+I am interested in all points of view and still believe VERY STRONGLY that the drug is blatantly abused and should be thought of as an emergency short-term approach that is given with the stipulation that they use alternative means and get off the drug within a set period of time.

 The system needs to train people and educate them, NOT drug them into a dependency and or emotional box or stupor.
-The breath is potentially HUGE gateway to nervous system balance.
+The breath is potentially a HUGE gateway to nervous system balance.

 Using brain imaging, scientists have found that, in pill form, Ritalin - taken by thousands of British children and four million in the United States - occupies more of the neural transporters responsible for the 'high' experienced by addicts than smoked or injected cocaine.
 The research may alarm parents whose children have been prescribed Ritalin as a solution to Attention Deficit Hyperactive Disorder.